MatanNoach/FlightGearJoystick/README.md

 Our project is devided to 3 main folders:

 #### Model
+The code for all the models in the application.
-the code that responsible to send the data to flightGear server.
+The code has the 'server' class which is responsible communicating with the flightgear server.

 #### ViewModel
-the code that responsible on passing the information from the user to the model.
+The code that responsible on passing the information from the user to the model.
 By chanching the View the ViewModel is also changing (through data binding), and according to the change, different methods in the model are called.

 #### View
-the code that responsible to the view the user see and use.
-In this case, the XML pages and the code behind it.
+The code that responsible for the UI logic of the the view.
+Among it's responsibilities:
+* Creating the joystick and visualize it's movements
+* Handling events in the main activity
+* Inform the user of events occurring behind the scenes in the app

 ## Prerequests
 In order to use our app, you will need to install it.